Bikeman868/react-svg-pie/README.md

 #### `caption`
 This is the text to draw inside the segment.
-If no `caption` property is set then the value will be drawn in the segments.
+If no `caption` property is set then the `value` will be drawn in the segment.

 #### `classes`
 Defines all of the CSS classes to use for this pie segment.
 This allows